 Also on the Eastern Campus, the College offers a 40,214-square-foot Health and Wellness Center.
 The Center opened in 2020 and contains a pool, a gymnasium, strength training and a rock climbing wall.

 A Leader in Education

 In January 2008, the Culinary Arts and Hospitality Center opened in downtown Riverhead.
 The Center offers two-year A.A.S. degrees in Culinary Arts, Baking and Pastry Arts, and Hotel and Resort Management, as well as certificates and continuing education courses.
 The Center includes classrooms, hands-on training labs, a 60-seat demonstration theatre, a retail bakery and café.
-The facility is also home to the Practical Nursing certificate program and other nursing classes.

 Each year, Suffolk County Community College prepares students to enter the workforce upon graduation in such marketable areas as medical records, physical therapist assistant, paralegal, nursing, culinary arts and many other fields.
 Other students transfer to four-year colleges and universities to complete their baccalaureate degree.
-Suffolk graduates have gone on to study at such institutions as Columbia, Harvard, Cornell, New York University and the University of North Carolina at Chapel Hill, as well as institutions within the State University of New York.
+Suffolk graduates have gone on to study at institutions such as Columbia, Harvard, Cornell, New York University and the University of North Carolina at Chapel Hill, as well as institutions within the State University of New York.